markkerry/markkerry-hugo/content/posts/2022/11/deploy-aspcore-app-to-aks/index.md

 ## Create ASP.NET Core App with Docker Support

-Now the infrastructure has been created we can created we can create the ASP.NET Core web app.
+Now the infrastructure has been created, we can create the ASP.NET Core web app.
 I simply opened Visual Studio Community 2022 and selected __Create a new project__ > __ASP.NET Core Web App__.
 I named it as follows:

 ![newProject](media/newProject.png)